 macOS 12 "Monterey"

-The “Monterey” brand, on the other hand, was extended.
-In fact, there are several reasons for this name.
+The "Monterey" trademark, however, was renewed on December 29, 2020.
+There are actually several reasons for this name.
 One of them is the fact that Big Sur belongs to Monterey.
-Furthermore, we have already seen that Apple likes to combine new operating systems that contain fewer new features.
-We remember Sierra and High Sierra or Yosemite and El Capitan.
-Monterey would therefore be the perfect name for a successor to Big Sur that focuses on refining the big changes from last year.
+Furthermore, we've already observed that Apple likes to group new operating systems that contain fewer new features together.
+We remember Sierra and High Sierra, or Yosemite and El Capitan.
+Monterey would therefore be the perfect name for a successor to Big Sur, one that focuses on refining the major changes from last year.
 Be that as it may.
-Of course, it cannot be ruled out that Apple will choose a completely different name.
-But both "Monterey" and "Mammoth" are considered hot candidates.
-We will find out what the next macOS generation will actually be called on Monday, June 7th at the latest.
-You can find out more about WWDC 2021 in our event section - enjoy browsing.
+Of course, it can't be ruled out that Apple will choose a completely different name.
+But both "Monterey" and "Mammoth" are being considered as hot candidates.
+We'll find out what the next macOS generation will actually be called by Monday, June 7th at the latest.
+You can find out more about WWDC 2021 in our events section – enjoy browsing!
 (Photo by Wladimir.B / Bigstockphoto)